fabric8io/fabric8/docs/getStarted/persistence.md

 If you want to try out fabric8 without setting up all the `PersistentVolume` instances for your cluster you can just disable persistence

-To disable persistence just add the `--no-pvc` command argument when using `gofabric8 deploy`
+To disable persistence just add the `--pv=false` command argument when using `gofabric8 deploy`

-    gofabric8 deploy -y --no-pvc
+    gofabric8 deploy -y --pv=false

 Then all `PersistentVolumeClaim` volumes will be converted to `EmptyDir` volumes instead to avoid needing any `PersistentVolume` resources to be created.